 Student Affairs Graduate Association (SAGA)

-Some of the opportunities provided by SAGA include social events, professional development opportunities, CSAL orientation events, and community outreach in the greater Grand Rapids and Grand Valley communities.
+Some of the opportunities open to members of SAGA include social events, professional development opportunities, CSAL orientation events, and community outreach opportunities in the greater Grand Rapids and Grand Valley communities.

-SAGA also provides financial assistance to students in the CSAL program.
+In addition to these internal opportunities, SAGA--through the Graduate Student Association (GSA)--provides its members with financial assistance when attending conferences having to do with higher education.to students in the CSAL program.
 Guidelines for funding are determined by SAGA and the Graduate Student Association (GSA).
-For a full list of GFC funding regulations please visit the GFC website at www.gvsu.edu/gsa.

 Executive Vice President

 Kayla is from the suburbs of Chicago.
 She completed her undergraduate degree here at Grand Valley State University in Communication Studies with a minor in Advertising and Public Relations.
 After graduating in the spring of 2018 she worked as a leadership consultant for Sigma Sigma Sigma National Sorority where she traveled to 22 different college campuses.
 This job lead her to pursue her Masters in College Student Affairs Leadership and continue working with Fraternity and Sorority life in her graduate assistantship.
 In her free time she enjoys going to the movies with her friends and family!